5 former fraternity members sentenced in hazing death

 Sentencing is pending for three other former fraternity members.

-In a statement they issued Thursday, Foltz’s parents, Shari and Cory Folyz, noted the sentencings were the conclusion for the former fraternity members.
+In a statement they issued Thursday, Foltz’s parents, Shari and Cory Foltz, noted the sentencings were the conclusion for the former fraternity members.
 But the couple said “there will be no closure for our family until hazing is permanently eradicated on college campuses.”

-Note: This story has been corrected to show that the parents’ last name is Foltz, not Folyz.